 - and more …

-It’s really helpful to think about each step involved in meal planning, instead of grouping them all together as one big task.
-This may seem unnecessary at first.
-But I promise you’ll see why when we get to all the options you have to choose from!
+It’s really helpful to think about the main activities in meal planning, instead of grouping them all together as one big task.
+When we look at meal planning based on these tasks, it’s easy to talk about the resources available to help us with each one.

 - Selecting dishes and creating menu